-Percussion students receive a weekly private lesson (one-half hour or one hour) and attend a weekly studio class in which they are coached in solo, chamber, orchestral and jazz repertoire.
+Percussion students receive a weekly private lesson and attend a weekly studio class in which they are coached in solo, chamber, orchestral and jazz repertoire.

 Visiting artists often present master classes for percussion students during performance classes.
 Past guest artists include Mark Damaloukis and Paul Yancich of The Cleveland Orchestra, French vibraphonist/composer Franck Tortiller and Kevin Bobo.